trident-project/trident/doc/source/annotated_example.rst

 Spectrum Generation
 -------------------

-Now that we have our :class:`~trident.LightRay` we can use it to generate a spectrum.
+Now that we have our :class:`~trident.light_ray.LightRay` we can use it to generate a spectrum.
-To create a spectrum, we need to make a :class:`~trident.SpectrumGenerator` object defining our desired wavelength range and bin size.
+To create a spectrum, we need to make a :class:`~trident.spectrum_generator.SpectrumGenerator` object defining our desired wavelength range and bin size.
 You can do this by manually setting these features, or just using one of the presets for an instrument.
 Currently, we have three pre-defined instruments, the G130M,